Seb-sti1/mastersthesis/scripts/README.md

 For scripts not depending on ros, it is possible (and easy) to use python with docker.
 A docker image is still available if needed.

-**For scripts depending on ros, it is recommended to use the [docker image](../docker/README.md).** Alternatively, you can install ROS noetic on your machine and run the scripts directly.
+**For scripts depending on ros, it is recommended to use the [docker image](../docker/README.md) provided here.**
+Alternatively, you can install ROS noetic on your machine and run the scripts directly.

 > [!NOTE]
 > If a script needs ROS to run, it will import the module scripts.rosutils.
 This will raise an ImportError if ROS is not